tdx996/airlinemanager/README.md

 * Clone the repo

-* Import the airlinemanager/db/airlinemanager.sql file
+* Import the airlinemanager/db/airlinemanager.sql file into the database

-* Change database.yml
+* Update database.yml

 * Run the app!